lkpetrich/Abstract-Algebras/README.md

 This transform is the partition transform, one of Euler's transforms.
 It can be inverted to find the irreducible counts from the total counts.

-The algorithm uses Möbius (Moebius) inversion, also implemented in this notebook:
+The algorithm uses Möbius (Moebius) inversion:
 * a(n) = sum over d evenly dividing n, of b(d)
 * b(n) = sum over d evenly dividing n, of mu(n/d) * a(d)
 where mu(n) is 1 if n = 1, (-1)<sup>m</sup> for n having m distinct prime factors, and 0 for n having a repeated prime factor.

+Notebook: `Partition Transform.nb`